 Why Do Some Ill People Want to Die?

-There is but one truly serious philosophical problem and
+There is but one truly serious philosophical problem and that is suicide.

 -- Albert Camus

 Aug.
 8, 2001 - Lost in the bitter battle over doctor-assisted suicide is the most important question.
 Why do some ill people want to die?
 A new look at the issue yields surprising answers.